LaMar Hasbrouck: COVID-19 Pandemic

-Hasbrouck leverages his background in medicine, epidemiology, public health, and health policy and provides expert insights to print, broadcast, and digital media, including CNN, USA Today, Chicago Tribune.
-Hasbrouck authored the book COVID Bytes: Musings of a Disease Detective based on his popular blog containing real-time, science-informed, witty critique of the first 12 months of the pandemic.
-He serves as a spokesperson for public health issues, including the ACA.
-He spoke at the Saudi Vision 2030 and HIMSS21 Middle East.
+Hasbrouck leverages his background in medicine, epidemiology, public health, and health policy to provide expert insights to print, broadcast, and digital media, including CNN, USA Today, and the Chicago Tribune.
+He authored the book COVID Bytes: Naked Musings of a Disease Detective, based on his popular blog that offers a real-time, science-informed, and witty critique of the first 12 months of the pandemic.